Tucson Theft Lawyer

 Law Offices of Patrick Alan Moran, LLC has spent over 20 years fighting for defendants.
 Our founder has also been a Justice of the Peace, giving him unique insights into the legal system and a deeper understanding of what approaches have the best chance of succeeding.
 If you or someone you love is facing theft charges, our office will do all we can on your behalf.

 Call (520) 402-3226 or contact us online today.
-We can meet either here in the Tucson office or we’ll set up a video conference.
+We can meet either here in the Tucson office, or we’ll set up a video conference.
+Your initial consultation will provide clarity on your defense options, setting the stage for a well-informed decision about your future.